mariolugo/routes/README.md

 ### feature/layout

-Creating the base layout with `react-bootstrap` and adding google maps component.
+Creating the base layout with `react-bootstrap` and adding google maps component with routes.

+### feature/redux

+Adding redux functionality, immutability and redux sagas.

 ## Styling